yidansun95/Projects/README.md

 ### Text Engineering
 - Tool/Format: Python,SQL,Azure Data Studio, NoSQL(Cosmos),Power BI
 - Objective: Get clean text data and get more insights in real-time participants' behaviors from word cloud, words frequency, words spam list in dynamic dahsboards
-- Process:Preprocessed millions of mental health session participants' chat data from Azure Data Studio into Python for natural language processing.
+- Process: Preprocessed millions of mental health session participants' chat data from Azure Data Studio into Python for natural language processing.
 Implemented tokenization, stop word removal, and stemming using NLP packages.
 Developed a text spam detector and integrated the processed data into Power BI to visualize insights through word clouds, word frequency analysis, and real-time chat spam alerts, with breakdowns ranging from monthly to daily trends.

+### Statistical Analysis
+- Tool/Format: R
+- Objective: Address with problem "Do other variables like age, medication, gender, billing amount and admission type significantly associated with the odds of getting cancer ? "
+- Process: Implemented logistic regression model in R studio with significance level of 0.05 to validate from 15 lurking risk factors like smoking status, chronic disease, peer pressure, fatigue and more in significantly increase chance of lung cancer.
+Delivered result on p-value for each variable.

 ### Cosmetic Chemicals System
 - Tool/Format: SQL(Snowflake),Tableau
 - Objective: To analyze toxic cosmetic brands and chemical usage trends from 2009 to 2020, identifying potential patterns across companies and subcategories.
-- Process:Transformed unstructured Excel data from 2009–2020 into a structured data warehouse.
+- Process: Transformed unstructured Excel data from 2009–2020 into a structured data warehouse.
 Designed an ERD, built a star schema, and implemented an ETL process to clean and organize 116,000 records in Snowflake.
 Ranked chemical usage by company, brand, and subcategory, and created visual insights using Tableau.
 Delivered a comprehensive final report highlighting key trends and toxic chemical usage patterns.

 ### Game Match
 - Format: Python